Data Centers in Palu

 Power Analysis

-Power Grid Reliability: The grid is well-engineered with a mix of thermal and hydropower sources.
-Redundant substation support in key corridors provides the reliable delivery required for continuous hardware operation.
+Power Grid Reliability: The grid is well–engineered with redundant substation support in key corridors.
+This ensures the reliable delivery required for continuous hardware operation and reduces the risk of localized outages.

 Market Access, Business & Tax Climate